u-blox/ubxlib_evk_applications/README.md

 As this application uses Cellular EVKs you can use any Combo Cellular+GNSS or Single Cellular + GNSS ADP boards (NEO-M8)

 # Raspberry PI
+For an example for the cellular tracker application:
 Set the `BUILD_TARGET_RASPBERRY_PI` #define in the application's [config.h](cellular_tracker/config/config.h) file.

 ## Building